section-engineering-education/engineering-education/articles/build-an-outlook-clone-using-react/index.md

 ### What are we building today?

 The aim of this article is to build a simple interface using React.
-We initially fetch a list of mails from an API, and display the list.
+We initially fetch a list of e-mails from an API, and display the list.
 On clicking on an email, the respective email body is displayed.
-We also add various functionalities such as marking the mail as favourite, filtering the mails by read, unread and favourite categories.
+We also add various functionalities such as marking the e-mail as favourite, filtering the e-mails by read, unread and favourite categories.

 Going one step forward, we will also implement session persistence using local storage.
 This way, when we reload the state is preserved.